 Films cannot have screened in any of the major Swedish Film Festivals: Uppsala, Gothenburg, Stockholm and Tempo.
 Other than that films can have screened at any other festival around the world and Sweden as well.
 This is to ensure that the festival remains a space for the independent films, and not become a platform for the same films that have already had exposure at the biggest Swedish Festival forums.

--Animation is by the Jury considered as a "technique" and therefore ALL animated films can be submitted as long as they fullfil the requirements of at least one of the submission categories.
+*Animation is by the Jury considered as a "technique" and therefore ALL animated films can be submitted as long as they fulfill the requirements of at least one of the submission categories.